Estimated reading time: 10 minutes

 Car seat experts do not recommend buying a used car seat from a stranger or a consignment shop.
 You don’t know if it has ever been in a crash or if the seat was maintained according to the manufacturer’s instructions.

 Whether you choosing to save money or save the environment, remember when you buy a used seat, you are trusting the previous user’s answers with your child’s life.
-If you still choose to:
+If you still choose to, first:

 - Make sure the seat still has the manufacturer’s label.